sguzunov/docs/docs/connectors/02_ms-office/04_outlook-connector/01_javascript/outlook-guide.md

     .catch(console.error)
 ```

-Similarly to the [`newEmail()`](../../../../reference/glue4office/latest/outlook/index.html#API-newEmail) call, by default the Outlook Connector will not create and save the task automatically but will display the task creation window.
+Similarly to the [`newEmail()`](../../../../reference/glue4office/latest/outlook/index.html#API-newEmail) call, by default the Outlook Connector won't create and save the task automatically but will display the task creation window.
 You can change the behavior and create and save the task automatically by setting the `noUI` to `true`.

 If you want to be notified when the user saves or cancels the task, you need to pass one or two optional callbacks ([`onSaved`](../../../../reference/glue4office/latest/outlook/index.html#NewTaskOptions-onSaved) and [`onCanceled`](../../../../reference/glue4office/latest/outlook/index.html#NewTaskOptions-onCanceled)) in the [`NewTaskOptions`](../../../../reference/glue4office/latest/outlook/index.html#NewTaskOptions) object to be notified if the user has saved the task or this or another user has canceled it: